QW-Group/Quake-Custom-Team-Fortress/cpqw/readme.txt

+# To compile the original cp quake server:

+make all -j4

-The original custom tf game code:
+# The original custom tf game code: (qwprogs.dat/prozac.dat)

 This directory contains the original custom TF game code.